Jump to section

-Sebaceous cysts are also referred to as sebaceous gland tumors.
+Sebaceous cysts are also referred to as sebaceous gland tumors in dogs.
 These lesions can be found in any age of dog, and can be seen as single growths or occur in multiples.
 If you see a growth on your pet, consult your veterinarian.
-Sebaceous cysts can range from a nonserious type to a cancerous tumor.
+Sebaceous cysts can range from a benign problem to a cancerous tumor.

 A sebaceous cyst is a common occurrence in dogs.
 The sebaceous gland contains sebum, with the purpose of lubricating the hair follicles, hair shaft, and skin.
-Inflammation can occur when cysts form a sac-like growth under the skin.
+Inflammation can occur when cysts form a sac-like growth under the skin or become impacted.

 Sebaceous Cysts Average Cost